transkatgirl/kat-s-bookshelf/README.md

 		- Further in-depth natural sciences courses
 		- Introductory-level business courses
 		- Basic life-skills courses
-		- Additional introductory-level social sciences and humanities courses
-	- Once sufficient breadth has been achieved, the bookshelf will move to v2.x
+	- Once all planned v1.x introductory courses have been added, the bookshelf will move to v2.x
 - v2.x - Further Expansion
 	- During this period, a focus will be put on maintaining existing courses rather than adding new ones.
 New courses will focus primarily on increasing bookshelf depth rather than breadth.